primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.parsecalibration.md

 ## parseCalibration() function

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Constructs a Calibration entity from on-chain data
+Constructs a Calibration entity from on-chain data.

 <b>Signature:</b>